This page is for CenturyLink modems that look like this:

 The status light ring may change colors repeatedly as it goes through the initial installation process.

 While the C4000 initially boots up, it will blink blue while it is looking for the CenturyLink network.
 It should turn solid BLUE once it has connected.

 Troubleshooting tip: If the light blinks blue for more than 5 minutes, check to make sure the green DSL cord is firmly plugged in to both the modem and the wall jack.
 If it blinks blue again for more than 5 minutes, service is not connected to that jack.
 Please try another jack or chat with us for further help.

 After completing the syncing and setup process, the LED color will change to indicate the connection status:

-The C4000LG also has a DSL status light, found beneath the ports on the back side, as seen in the photo.
-This light will flash red and green while the modem is syncing with the network.
+The C4000BG/BZ and LG/LZ models also have one or two DSL status lights beneath the ports on the back side, as seen in the photo.
+These lights will flash red and green while the modem is syncing with the network.

 The status light ring on the front will also display different behaviors at certain times, depending on the state of the modem.
 You will see it change when you are pairing a device to your WiFi network through WPS, as well as when the modem is updating its firmware.

 WiFi Protected Setup (WPS) is an easy way to connect devices to your WiFi network.
 You simply push the WPS button on the modem, then select the correct network from your compatible device and it will connect without entering a password.
 Below are the status light behaviors you'll see when the modem is connecting (also called pairing or syncing) with a wireless device through WPS:

 BLINKING GREEN - Searching for a device and attempting to connect